 The Bloodshed Haunted House

-New since 2017, Bloodshed is the latest haunted house at Fright Nights.
+Open since 2017, Bloodshed is one of the newer haunted houses at Fright Nights.
 It’s thoroughly gross and lives up to its name – it’s a large dilapidated shed-like cabin full of bloody scenes!
 The building’s approximately 2,400 square feet of space is full of dead and mutilated bodies, torture devices and an overabundance of blood and gore.

 Think of Bloodshed as a human butcher shop-themed wax-museum in a giant barn-like structure full of rooms and passageways.
 There are mutilated bodies, body parts oozing blood, ligaments sewn back together in different configurations and tortured human remains.
-There are also copious amounts of blood and guts, an alien, fat blob characters and a surprisingly realistic-looking multi-eyed body of slime on a wall.
+There are also copious amounts of blood and guts, aliens and other non-human characters, and a surprisingly realistic-looking multi-eyed body of slime on a wall

-As we walked through Bloodshed during our visit in a previous year it felt like the floors in sections were slightly sloped, which added to the creepy and warped atmosphere of the attraction.
-At the exit there is fake smoke outside and live-actor creatures to welcome you back to reality.
+When we walked through Bloodshed during our visit a couple years ago, it felt like the floors in some sections were slightly sloped, which added to the creepy and warped atmosphere of the attraction.
+At the exit there is fake smoke and live-actor creatures to welcome you back to reality.

-Some of the scenes in Bloodshed, although shocking, overly gory and utterly repulsive, are also actually quite impressive.
+Some of the scenes in Bloodshed, although shocking, overly gory and utterly repulsive, are also quite impressive.
 Most of the characters, and not just the live-actor ones, are highly realistic and of movie-set standards.
-A fair bit of money and creativity went into this haunted house’s creation!
+A fair bit of creativity and money went into the creation of this haunted house!

 Skeleton at the Darkness Haunted House